King penguins gathered on the shores of South Georgia with snow-capped mountains in the background

 • Respect wildlife distance rules — King penguins seem approachable (they often walk right up to you), but breeding birds need space.
 Fur seals are dangerous — never approach.
 Follow guide instructions precisely.

 • Visit Shackleton's grave properly — bring small flask of whisky (tradition to pour dram on headstone).
 Read Endurance or South before arriving.
-Context transforms experience.
+Context transforms the experience.

 • Download offline maps and field guides — no internet, no cell service.
 Pre-load bird and marine mammal identification resources.

 • Bring British pounds in small denominations — Grytviken museum and gift shop cash-only.
 No ATMs anywhere on island.
+Postcards cost about $2 each.

 • Prepare for mud — penguin colonies, elephant seal beaches, and landing areas are muddy, smelly, sometimes ankle-deep.
 Waterproof boots with good tread essential.
 Embrace the mess.